YuhangGe/pure-notify/README.md

 PureNotify.close(notifyInstance);
 ````

-if notify's timeout is 0, it won't be auto closed, and need to use `PureNotify.close` to close it manually.
+if notify's timeout is 0, it won't be auto closed; You need to use `PureNotify.close` to close it.

 ## Custom Theme

-you can just use `options.className` to add custom class to notify container dom. for example,
+you can just use `options.className` to add custom class to notify container DOM. for example,

 ````js
 PureNotify.info({